Ni1kko/Spatial/README.md

     git clone --depth=1 https://github.com/danielkrupinski/Osiris.git

-`Osiris` folder should have been successfully created, containing all the source files.
+`Spatial` folder should have been successfully created, containing all the source files.

 ### Compiling from source

-When you have equipped a copy of the source code, next step is opening **Osiris.sln** in Microsoft Visual Studio 2019.
+When you have equipped a copy of the source code, next step is opening **Spatial.sln** in Microsoft Visual Studio 2019.

 Then change build configuration to `Release | x86` and simply press **Build solution**.

-If everything went right you should receive `Osiris.dll`  binary file.
+If everything went right you should receive `Spatial.dll`  binary file.

 ### Loading / Injecting into game process

-Open your favorite [DLL injector](https://en.wikipedia.org/wiki/DLL_injection) and just inject `Osiris.dll` into `csgo.exe` process.
+Open your favorite [DLL injector](https://en.wikipedia.org/wiki/DLL_injection) and just inject `Spatial.dll` into `csgo.exe` process.

 When injected, menu is openable under `INSERT` key.